 When to Visit for Good Weather

-So you don’t get surprised by sudden showers frequently, you can visit during the dry season that goes from December to April.
-During this season temperatures drop by a few grades and the weather is more pleasant.
+If you want to avoid the season with daily rain showers, then visit during the dry season from December to April.
+During this season, temperatures drop by a few degrees and the weather is more pleasant.

 When to Visit Puerto Rico for Cheap Prices